 This finding suggests that email frequency might not be as important as we once thought it was.

-To support this further, when we dug into our data on email frequency even further, we found no correlation between increased email frequency and increased earnings throughout a launch.
+To support the importance of email marketing for an online course further, when we dug into our data on email frequency even further, we found no correlation between increased email frequency and increased earnings throughout a launch.

 This, coupled with our findings on how creators are engaging with their email list before and throughout their launch, suggests to us that when it comes to using email as a sales channel, course creators should focus on quality over quantity.
 So, you can breathe a sigh of relief over planning a daily email, and read on to learn more about how to ensure you’re providing high-quality content to your list.